What is frenuloplasty?

 You may also be told to stop eating and drinking for a period of time before the surgery, depending on the anaesthetic which will be used.
 You will have to inform the doctor about any allergies you have, and will have to answer some questions about your general health and any medication you may be taking, as in some cases you may be advised to stop (e.g in the case of blood-thinning medication).

-Frenuloplasty is often performed as a day case procedure and you may be able to go home the same day after surgery, providing you have recovered from the anaesthetic and the wound is no longer bleeding.
+Frenuloplasty is often performed as a day case procedure and you may be able to go home the same day after surgery, as long as you have recovered from the anaesthetic and the wound is no longer bleeding.
 In this case, an overnight stay will be necessary.